12eonator/Programming-Assignment-3/README.md

 # D) Determine how many cylinders (‘cyl’) and what gear type (‘gear’) do the car models ‘Mazda RX4 Wag’, ‘Ford Pantera L’ and ‘Honda Civic’ have.
 cars.loc[(cars['Model'].isin(["Mazda RX4 Wag","Ford Pantera L","Honda Civic"])), ['Model','cyl', 'gear'] ]
 ````

+## Insights
+   The problems were relatively easy and require only a few functions.
+Thus, by doing things more simple, we make the job less difficult and more quick to solve.